-KSB shall only be liable for damage to property and personal injury caused by negligent performance of the contractual obligations.
+the Supplier shall only be liable for damage to property and personal injury caused by negligent performance of the contractual obligations.
 Such liability shall not exceed the sum of EUR 2.5 million for each damage event, and the total amount - regardless of the number damage events – shall be limited to EUR 5 million.

 Any further liability shall be excluded.
-In particular, KSB shall not be liable - whether by way of indemnity or as a result of breach of contract or otherwise - for any loss of revenue or profits, loss of use, costs of capital or costs incurred for any business interruption, nor for any other indirect or consequential damage.
+In particular, the Supplier shall not be liable - whether by way of indemnity or as a result of breach of contract or otherwise - for any loss of revenue or profits, loss of use, costs of capital or costs incurred for any business interruption, nor for any other indirect or consequential damage.

-Above limitation of liability shall not apply in case of liability according to mandatory law.

-Notwithstanding any other provision of this Contract or under applicable laws KSB and KSB´s sub-suppliers shall under no circumstance and at no time be liable for any damage, loss or claim based on damage to property of Purchaser, including but not limited to damage to the Nuclear Power Plant itself and any property on or of the site where the Nuclear Power Plant is situated resulting directly or indirectly from a nuclear incident in the Nuclear Power Plant including any incidental or consequential damages, losses, costs or expenses unless intentionally or grossly negligent caused by KSB or KSB´s sub-suppliers.
+Notwithstanding any other provision of this Contract or under applicable laws the Supplier and its sub-suppliers shall under no circumstance and at no time be liable for any damage, loss or claim based on damage to property of Purchaser, including but not limited to damage to the Nuclear Power Plant itself and any property on or of the site where the Nuclear Power Plant is situated resulting directly or indirectly from a nuclear incident in the Nuclear Power Plant including any incidental or consequential damages, losses, costs or expenses unless intentionally or grossly negligent caused by the Supplier or its sub-suppliers.

-Purchaser undertakes to indemnify KSB and its sub-suppliers against any claims by third parties due to any damage, loss or claim based on personal injury or death of any person, damage to property of any person or entity resulting directly or indirectly from a nuclear incident in the Nuclear Power Plant including any incidental or consequential damages, losses, cost or expenses.
-Purchaser ensures that insurers of the Nuclear Power Plant shall have no rights of recourse or subrogation against KSB and its sub-suppliers for Nuclear Damage.
+Purchaser undertakes to indemnify the Supplier and its sub-suppliers against any claims by third parties due to any damage, loss or claim based on personal injury or death of any person, damage to property of any person or entity resulting directly or indirectly from a nuclear incident in the Nuclear Power Plant including any incidental or consequential damages, losses, cost or expenses.
+Purchaser ensures that insurers of the Nuclear Power Plant shall have no rights of recourse or subrogation against the Supplier and its sub-suppliers for Nuclear Damage.

-Purchaser represents to be the sole owner and operator of the Nuclear Power Plant at the time of signing of this Contract without any other party having ownership or equivalent interest therein and shall neither transfer nor assign any rights or interest in goods furnished or serviced by KSB, nor locate such goods for use in any nuclear application other than in the Nuclear Power Plant unless protection for KSB and its sub-suppliers against liability for Nuclear Damage will be as per this Article.
+Purchaser represents to be the sole owner and operator of the Nuclear Power Plant at the time of signing of this Contract without any other party having ownership or equivalent interest therein and shall neither transfer nor assign any rights or interest in Spare Parts furnished or serviced by the Supplier, nor locate such Spare Parts for use in any nuclear application other than in the Nuclear Power Plant unless protection for the Supplier and its sub-suppliers against liability for Nuclear Damage will be as per this Article.

 Purchaser guarantees that above provision is in conformity with the applicable laws in the country the Nuclear Power Plant is located, and that no mandatory provision of this law is overriding any provision of this clause.
-In case of changes to the respective laws regarding Nuclear Damage, Purchaser shall promptly inform KSB thereof.
+In case of changes to the respective laws regarding Nuclear Damage, Purchaser shall promptly inform the Supplier thereof.

-The provisions of this Article shall apply as long as the Nuclear Power Plant is in operation and thereafter until all radioactive material has been removed from the site, regardless of KSB’s breach of Contract and any termination or cancellation of this Contract.
+The provisions of this Article shall apply as long as the Nuclear Power Plant is in operation and thereafter until all radioactive material has been removed from the site, regardless of the Supplier’s breach of Contract and any termination or cancellation of this Contract.

 Article 12 – Force Majeure

-Force Majeure means any circumstances beyond the reasonable control of either of the Parties hereto, including, but not limited to, earthquakes, storms, fires, floods, epidemics, war and other hostilities (whether war be declared or not), invasion, act of foreign enemies, mobilization, requisition, embargo, rebellion, revolution, insurrection, military or usurped power, civil war, riot, commotion or disorder, labour disputes and acts of terrorism, any impediments arising out of national and international foreign trade and customs requirements or any embargos or other sanctions preventing the fulfilment of the contract or acts of government and/or non-issuance of licenses.
+Force Majeure means any circumstances beyond the reasonable control of either of the Parties hereto, including, but not limited to, earthquakes, storms, fires, floods, epidemics, war and other hostilities (whether war be declared or not), invasion, act of foreign enemies, mobilization, requisition, embargo, rebellion, revolution, insurrection, military or usurped power, civil war, riot, commotion or disorder, labour disputes and acts of terrorism, any impediments arising out of national and international foreign trade and customs requirements or any future embargos or other sanctions preventing the fulfilment of the contract or acts of government and/or non-issuance of licenses.